-I am a nurse and a mother of five daughters.
-We have a small, family owned and run candle business based in Saratoga County in upstate NY.
 Our home and studio, Bittersweet Ranch, sits on 4.75 acres of certified wildlife habitat, with woods, gardens, and a small pond.
-We are inspired by the nature that surrounds us in the handcrafted creation of our pure soy wax candles that have now become a beloved part of our self care and serenity, and that of so many of our customers.
+We are inspired by the nature that surrounds us in the handcrafted creation of our pure soy wax candles that have now become a beloved part of our self care and home serenity, and that of so many of our customers.

 Our soy candles are individually hand poured in small batches of 12 to ensure excellence in every detail.
 Our candles are a healthy candle option, even for those who are sensitive or have a history of allergies, asthma, or headaches.
 This is due to our careful selection of the cleanest burning fragrance oils.
 We even make an unscented candle for especially sensitive souls.
 Whichever candles you choose, you can be sure that they have been created for you with the utmost care, using only the highest quality ingredients.
-They make a perfect gift for your self care routine and for all those dear to you.
+They make a perfect gift for yourself and for all those dear to you.
 Light and warmth, what wonderful gifts!